hydro-project/fluent/docs/getting-started-aws.md

 <sup>1</sup> By default, the AWS CLI tool installs in `~/.local/bin` on Ubuntu.
 You will have to add this directory to your `$PATH`.

-<sup>2</sup> You can also run in local mode, where you set the `NAME` environment variable to `{clustername}.k8s.local`.
+<sup>2</sup> You can also run in local mode, where you set the `FLUENT_CLUSTER_NAME` environment variable to `{clustername}.k8s.local`.
 This setting doesn't require a domain name -- however, this mode limits cluster size because it only runs in mesh networking mode (which only allows up to 64 nodes, from what we can tell), and requires modifying our existing cluster creation scripts.
 We don't have documentation written up for this as its not a use case we intend to support, but you can either [open an issue](https://github.com/fluent-project/fluent/issues/new) or send us an [email](mailto:vikrams@cs.berkeley.edu) if you're interested in this.